theckang/openshift-sre/solutions/cronjob/README.md

 ## Cron Job

-The cron job is configured.  `concurrencyPolicy` is in the wrong place in the spec.
+The cron job is misconfigured.  `concurrencyPolicy` is in the wrong place in the spec.

 If you look at the `CronJob` closely:
 ```bash